ssaunier/ssaunier.github.io/_posts/2013-10-05-leverage-points.markdown

 If you don't have a bathtub, you still have a bank account.
 Just picture it as a bathtub where checks, deposits, interest, etc... affect your balance.

+For the following, you need to know what is a [*negative feedback loop*.](https://en.wikipedia.org/wiki/Negative_feedback), to quote Wikipedia:

+> Negative feedback occurs when the result of a process influences the operation of the process itself in such a way as to reduce changes.
+Negative feedback tends to make a system self-regulating; it can produce stability and reduce the effect of fluctuations.

 ## Leverage points